Aviation Groups Oppose GI Bill Flight Training Cap

 Key Takeaways:

 • A coalition of aviation organizations is urging Congress to reject H.R.
-5634, which proposes capping Post-9/11 GI Bill flight training benefits at $119,684.
+5634, the Veterans Flight Training Responsibility Act of 2026.

-• They warn that this cap would restrict veterans' access to aviation careers, potentially forcing them into debt or to abandon training, and would worsen the existing pilot shortage.
+• The coalition warns that this cap would restrict veterans' access to aviation careers and worsen the existing pilot shortage in a vital industry.

 See a mistake?
 Contact us.